Who has not heard of Christopher Columbus? Ferdinand Magellan? Bartholomew Diaz? Vasco da Gama?

 To his great sorrow, because of a rebellion by sailors who wanted to return home, he could not complete the journey to India.
 Vasco de Gama, who was sent in 1497 by the king of Portugal, completed the discovery of the road to East Asian countries.

 In other words, Europe was almost a hundred years behind the technological progress required to build ships capable of leading large-scale naval expeditions.

-In 1405, Zheng He began leading marine voyages (total led seven trips).
-The naval fleet that included hundreds of ships (over 300 ships on some of the voyages) and close to 30,000 people at the same time.
+In 1405, Zheng He began leading marine voyages (in total, seven trips).
+The naval fleet that included hundreds of ships (over 300 ships on some of the voyages) and closes to 30,000 people at the same time.

 Zheng He ship Vs. Columbus

 Zheng He's travels were called finance trips, and some of the great ships were called treasure ships (Between 50 and 70 ships).
 These were ships with huge dimensions that allowed the transport of giraffes in the belly of the ship.

 An impressive illustration of the size of the ship is on Sentosa Island, one of the three islands of Singapore.

 The island has a large complex that includes a huge underwater aquarium, and inside the complex, sits a model of a huge treasure ship, cut across it in a way that reveals the belly of the ship and the typical cargo carried with it.

 Zheng He's sea voyages passed through the islands of today's Indonesia, Java, and Sumatra, via Malaka (today's South Malaysia - a very important strategic strait between Malaysia and Indonesia connecting the South China Sea and the Indian Ocean) and reached the Strait of Hormuz (against Iran), the Arabian Peninsula, and East

 Another version claims that Zheng He even managed to reach far more distant destinations, such as West Africa, North and South America, Antarctica, and Australia but there is no factual historical confirmation, and most historians do not accept this version.